 Falling Creek Reservoir (FCR) is a small (~12 ha), shallow (maximum depth = ~9.3 m) dimictic drinking water reservoir located in southwestern Virginia.
 FCR is owned and operated by the Western Virginia Water Authority (WVWA).
 The watershed of FCR is almost entirely forested, although the reservoir continues to exhibit incidences of poor water quality as a result of historical eutrophication (Gerling et al.2016).
 The major water source to FCR comes from a single tributary which flows from Beaverdam Reservoir (BVR; Figure 1).

 Figure 1.
-Map of Falling Creek Reservoir and Beaverdam Reservoir and their watersheds
+Map of Falling Creek Reservoir and Beaverdam Reservoir and their watersheds.

 Historical and sensor dataset